VincentGurgul/transformers/3_Text_Generation/README.md

 ├── README.md             # this readme file
 ├── Text_Generation.ipynb         # jupyter notebook on neural machine translation
 ├── Text_Generation.html         # jupyter notebook in HTML
-├── preprocessed_data              # 3 preprocessed datasets that are used in the experiments
-└── result_data          # 3 results datasets from the experiments and graphs
+├── fine_tune_data              # 3 preprocessed datasets that are used to fine tune the models └── result_data          # 3 results datasets from the experiments and graphs
 ```